FINANCIAL AID RATE95%

 Security and Protective Services

-The list of nearby schools has been selected by researching which schools offer similar programs to Aiken Technical College.
+The list of schools below have been selected by researching which schools offer similar programs to Aiken Technical College.

-- Denmark Technical College in Denmark, SC (42 miles away)
+- Denmark Technical College in Spartanburg, SC (42 miles away)

-- Midlands Technical College in West Columbia, SC (47 miles away)
+- Midlands Technical College in Charleston, SC (47 miles away)

-- Piedmont Technical College in Greenwood, SC (49 miles away)
+- Piedmont Technical College in Orangeburg, SC (49 miles away)

-- Orangeburg Calhoun Technical College in Orangeburg, SC (55 miles away)
+- Orangeburg Calhoun Technical College in Tigerville, SC (55 miles away)